-Fun games & activities to do this Easter
+Fun Games & Activities to do this Easter

-After months of homeschooling, you’re probably a little out of ideas for Easter activities for your family over the holidays.
-Luckily, we’re here to help with a guide packed with Easter activities for kids and Easter games for adults to play with their children.
+We’re here to help with a guide packed with Easter activities for kids and Easter games for adults to play with their children.
 Easter egg hunts and egg painting feature prominently and, if you thought fiercely competitive family games sessions were the preserve of Christmas then think again!
 Read on for our ideas and inspiration to put right at the top of your egg-genda!

 Easter games and activities for kids

 Halloween wouldn’t be Halloween without trick or treating and in the same way Easter just wouldn’t work without an Easter egg hunt.
 Out of all the possible Easter games for kids, it is the one that they love the most (for obvious, chocolatey reasons).
-Plan ahead and order plenty of chocolate eggs and other treats, write some tricky clues and map out where you are going to hide the treasure.
-If you don’t fancy doing it all from scratch, buy one of our Easter egg hunt balloon kits.
+Plan ahead and order plenty of chocolate eggs write some tricky clues and map out where you are going to hide the treasure.
+If you don’t fancy doing it all from scratch, buy one of our Easter egg hunt kits.
 We’ve also put together a helpful blog, full of tips, hints and ideas for organising the ultimate Easter egg hunt.

 The wearing of bonnets springs from Easter’s Christian roots, and making them at nursery, school and at home has become a tradition in its own right.
 Making Easter bonnets gives little ones a chance to get creative and come up with something they’ll love to wear throughout the Easter weekend.
 All you need to do is cut out a band of colourful card that fits round your child’s head, stick or staple the ends together, then add a card lid and brim.
 To keep it simple, you could also just make the band with some bunny ears and forget about the lid and brim!
 They can then decorate it with eggs, chicks and daffodils to their heart’s delight.